 *Standards

-This website uses a fork of the IETF draft called moq-lite and a media layer called hang.
-The principles behind MoQ are fantastic, but standards are SLOW and involve too much arguing.
-My goal is to build something simple that you can use now, even if it’s not a standard yet.
+This website uses moq-lite, a subset of the official moq-transport draft. moq-lite is forwards compatible with moq-transport (draft-14+) and works with any MoQ CDN (ex.
+Cloudflare).
+The principles behind MoQ are fantastic, but standards are SLOW and involve too much arguing/bloat.
+My goal is to get MoQ in production now, even if it’s not a standard yet.